 If a clinical agency staff member, student, or college faculty member observes such behavior, it should be immediately reported to the department chair/program director/designee in order to immediately assess the situation.
 Such a report of an observation of this nature should be in writing.
 The report should be immediately verified by another student, faculty, or staff member.
 Upon such immediate verification, the student shall be informed of and instructed to leave the educational or clinical setting immediately.
 Such measures will be taken in such a manner as to ensure the privacy of both the reporting individual and the affected student.
 However, precautions will be taken to ensure the safety of both the student and others, including advising the student not to drive a motor vehicle.
 The program director, Dean of Health Sciences, Vice President of Students, or designee of the President will then make an immediate determination if there is reasonable suspicion to screen the student.
-If the decision is made to screen the student, the Dean of Health Sciences or a designee of the President will be requested to sign an informed consent to be tested before a specimen is collected.
+If the decision is made to screen the student, the Dean of Health Sciences or a designee of the President will direct the student to make arrangements to have the screening performed immediately.
+The student will be requested to sign an informed consent to be tested before a specimen is collected.
 A student's failure to consent to the screening will result in immediate termination from the Health Science program.